 MySQL and MySQLi are PHP database extensions implemented by using PHP extension framework.
-PHP database extensions are used to write PHP code for accessing database.
+PHP database extensions are used to write PHP code for accessing the database.
 They expose database API to provide interfaces to use database functions.

 MySQL extension is deprecated and will not be available in future PHP versions.
-It is recommended to use MySQLi extension with PHP 5.5 and above.
+It is recommended to use the MySQLi extension with PHP 5.5 and above.

 There are too many differences between these PHP database extensions.
-These differences are based upon some factors like performance, library functions, features, benefits and others.
+These differences are based on some factors like performance, library functions, features, benefits, and others.

 |MySQL extension added in PHP version 2.0. and deprecated as of PHP 5.5.0.||MySQLi extension added in PHP 5.5 and will work on MySQL 4.1.3 or above.|